Benjamin Disraeli: Budget

 Disraeli's task as chancellor was to devise a budget which would satisfy the protectionist elements who supported the Tories, without uniting the free-traders against it.
 His proposed budget, which he presented to the Commons on 3 December, lowered the taxes on malt and tea, provisions designed to appeal to the working class.
 To make his budget revenue-neutral, as funds were needed to provide defences against the French, he doubled the house tax and continued the income tax.
 Disraeli's overall purpose was to enact policies which would benefit the working classes, making his party more attractive to them.
-Although the budget did not contain protectionist features, the Opposition was prepared to destroy it—and Disraeli's career as Chancellor—in part out of revenge for his actions against Peel in 1846.
+Although the budget did not contain protectionist features, the opposition was prepared to destroy it—and Disraeli's career as Chancellor—in part to avenge for his actions against Peel in 1846.
 MP Sidney Herbert predicted that the budget would fail because "Jews make no converts".